Special Branch: Myanmar

 The Special Branch under the control of the Myanmar Police Force is also known as the Special Intelligence Department.

 New Zealand

 The New Zealand Police Special Branch was formally created on 29 December 1949.
 At the time, the-then Police Commissioner Jim Cummings decided that the section of the Police Force dealing with subversive organisations would be designated the Special Branch, following a recent precedent established by a conference of Police Commissioners in Melbourne in November 1949.
 Its functions included dealing with subversive organisations and vetting public servants.
 Known targets of the Special Branch included the Communist Party of New Zealand, the Waterside Workers' Union, and the left-wing New Zealand diplomat and alleged KGB spy Desmond Patrick Costello and the civil servant and intellectual Bill Sutch.
 In November 1956, the Special Branch's functions were transferred to the New Zealand Security Service, which was later renamed the New Zealand Security Intelligence Service.

+Pakistan

+The Special Branch is an intelligence unit of the Police Service of Pakistan.